Conor-Behard333/Huffman-Compression/README.md

 If that doesn't work do this instead:

-Download the 'src' and 'out' folder and
+Download the 'out' folder and
-In cmd/terminal go to the directory where the 'src' and 'out' folder is located and run.
+In cmd/terminal go to the directory where the 'out' folder is located and run.

 ```
 java -classpath out/production/CA1 HomeUI